Cloud Identity Playbook

 Workforce Challenge - Informing Users

 Any changes to the user experience can degrade workforce efficiency.
 Make a plan to communicate changes and prepare your users.

-Federation is the technology, policies, standards, and processes that allow an agency to share digital identities, attributes, and credentials between trust domains or organizations.
-Usually through an assertion.
-Federation can be a technical mechanism to implement a Single Sign-On in an Agency (within the same trust domain).
-It is also a mechanism to federate between trust domains such as between agencies, mission partners, or other trust frameworks.
+Federation is the technology, policies, standards, and processes that allow an agency to share digital identities, attributes, and credentials between trust domains or organizations and usually occurs through an assertion.
+Federation can be a technical mechanism to implement a Single Sign-On in an agency (within the same trust domain).
+It is also a mechanism to federate between trust domains, such as between agencies, mission partners, or other trust frameworks.
 Address the following items when taking a Cloud Identity approach to federation:

 Within the Same Trust Domain

 - Assertion Profile.
 The greatest challenge with federating in an agency is identifying if and how an application supports an assertion protocol.
 Additionally, applications may need specific attributes asserted from the IDaaS.
 Some IDaaS may have pre-configured profiles to streamline application onboarding where this was previously a manual task.
 See the Enterprise Single Sign-On Playbook section on planning application integration for more information.

 - Trust Framework.
 Federating across security or organizational boundaries requires a legal agreement and a technical exchange.
 An agreement between entities should identify each organization’s required security and governance processes.
 Creating a template that includes the format and required attributes is a best practice.
 See NISTIR 8149 for more information on trust frameworks.